 Is SMS marketing for restaurants still effective?

 Even though SMS as a technology is decades old, it's still highly relevant, especially for restaurant owners and hospitality businesses.
-Here's why:
+Here's why using text messaging for restaurants is absolutely worth every penny.

 1. SMS expands your reach

-7.26 billion people use a mobile phone capable of sending and receiving SMS messages.
+As of mid-2023, 7.33 billion people all over the world use a mobile phone capable of sending and receiving SMS messages.
 This figure is set to rise to 7.49 billion by 2025 and is way higher than the number of global internet users (5.03 billion).
 SMS is familiar even to people who aren't tech-savvy and prefer to use a basic cell phone.
+Therefore, by investing in SMS marketing for restaurants, you can expand your reach to practically anywhere in the world.

 2. You can roll out timely updates

 People booking a restaurant want confirmation that their table is secure.
-Restaurant text messaging allows you to confirm the details instantly and even provide instructions on how to change the time or cancel if needed.
+Restaurant SMS marketing allows you to confirm the details instantly and even provide instructions on how to change the time or cancel if needed.
 And if you're launching a new menu or opening a new outlet, a text marketing campaign ensures your news will get the attention it deserves.

 3. Immediately get your message across